google/go-dap/cmd/gentypes/README.md

 To generate Go types from the schema, run:

 ```
-$ go run cmd/gentypes/gentypes.go cmd/gentypes/debugProtocol.json > types.go
+$ go run cmd/gentypes/gentypes.go cmd/gentypes/debugProtocol.json > schematypes.go
 ```

-The generated ``types.go`` is also checked in, so there is no need to regenerate it unless the schema changes.
+The generated ``schematypes.go`` is also checked in, so there is no need to regenerate it unless the schema changes.